CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 |`2`|Quadtree subdivision scheme for all tiles specified in the 'available' array of its corresponding tileset.json.|
 |`3`|Octree subdivision scheme for all tiles specified in the 'available' array of its corresponding tileset.json|

-TODO: should these be strings: "bi", "quad", "oct"?
-Though numbers made to line up with number of axes being split.
 TODO: For binary and quad, allow specifying split axes?
 At most, this would optional.
 Do the obvious splitting otherwise.

 #### time

 TODO: Ignore for now?
-To support time dynamic maybe have an array tuples containing a timestamp its corresponding t folder Is the timestamp milliseconds since 1970 or something more like mm/dd/yyyy/hh/mm/ss/xx? hopefully a toplevel timestamp->t folder mapping will allow easily handing of external tilesets with different time samples / timelines
+To support time dynamic maybe have an array of pairs containing a timestamp its corresponding t-folder.
+Is the timestamp milliseconds since 1970 or something more like mm/dd/yyyy/hh/mm/ss/xx?
+Hopefully a toplevel timestamp->t-folder mapping will allow easily handing of external tilesets with different time samples / timelines
 Allowed to mix time dynamic, non-time dynamic in the same tree (external tilesets)

 Thoughts on folder structure if we allow arbitrary mixing of time-dynamic and subdivision schemes per external tileset: